Employee Engagement Surveys

-Employee Opinion Surveys are an important tool in assessing your workforce.
+Employee Engagement Surveys are an important tool in assessing your workforce.

-When Should You Consider an Employee Opinion Survey (EOS)?
+When Should You Consider an Employee Engagement Survey?

 - When employee turnover is high and/or morale is low